Search

 Part 1: Cold Process Soap Making

 Begin your soap making journey with cold process soap bars.
-Learn all the essential soap making theory and make your first bars of soap by following our recipes and video tutorials.
+Learn the essential soap making theory and make your first bars of soap by following our recipes and video tutorials.
 Then move on to adding advanced ingredients like colors, exfoliants, clay, milk and honey to your soap, create your own soap recipes and make cupcake soaps.

 Module 1: Soap Making Theory